AdamJ/AdamJ.github.io/src/pages/about.md

 ## Hello

 UX Designer, Developer, Program Manager.
 Creating software for the construction world.
 Previously at Red Hat and AWS.
-Collector of nerdy things, forever.
+Collector of nerdy things...forever.

 ---